-His rascally grandson would be less enamored of his British lineage.
-Born in Jamaica, Long Island, in what would much, much later become Queens, Marinus would be the last New York mayor with strong military connections to the Revolutionary War.
+His rascally great grandson would be less enamored of his British lineage.
+Born on July 31, 1740 in Jamaica, Long Island — in what would much, much later become the borough of Queens — Marinus would be the last appointed New York mayor with strong military connections to the Revolutionary War.

 Today, Willett is remembered at Fort Stanwix National Monument by the Marinus Willett Center.

-Willett’s return to post-war New York was seemingly marked by skirmishes of a different sort, divorcing two different women before settling in 1799 on a third 35 years his junior.
+But his return to post-war New York, employed as a merchant, was seemingly marked by skirmishes of a different sort, divorcing two different women before settling third wife in 1799, 35 years his junior.
 (All this on top of an illegitimate son he had fathered during the war!)

-Despite his domestic troubles, he maneuvered through the ranks of local politics (thanks to his connections to Governor George Clinton), eventually becoming the sheriff of New York from 1785-88 and four more years in 1792.
+Despite his domestic troubles, he maneuvered through the ranks of local politics (thanks to his connections to Governor George Clinton and the anti-Federalists), eventually becoming the sheriff of New York from 1785-88 and four more years in 1792.

 Ever a feisty old man to the finish, Willett later rallied support for the war that would become the War of 1812.
 He died at age 90 on August 22, 1830.